janvisharma/project_1340/README.md

 ```
 Then, the `Employee` class will store a vector of `Attributes`, and it will also contain setter and getter functions.

-### 2. Handle User Input
+### 2. Code Modularity
-To a certain degree, user inputs are being processed before they influence the program flow.
-For example, when the user is asked to enter a salary (data type double), the module `handle_user_input` would check if the input can be converted into a double; otherwise, the user will be prompted for a valid input.
-However, as our `Employee` class implementation is rather rigid, it has been quite difficult to call these functions in a more DRY way, so we eneded up with a lot of WET code.
+As our `Employee` class implementation is rather rigid, it has been quite difficult to call functions in a more DRY way, so we ended up with a lot of WET code.
+For example, we have separate functions for `getFirstName` and `getLastName`, in which both deal with the `string` data type.
+Hence, we have used a great deal of switches to handle each `Employee` attribute differently.

-One of the more acute problems is our handling of user input while creating a new employee (`createNewEmployee` in `navigation`).
-When asking the user for the new employee's attributes, inputs are being taken using `getline(cin, attribute)`, and converted directly to `string`, `int`, `double` and `boolean` type without any program fallbacks.
-In other words, if the user enters something that cannot be converted to a double for the `salary` attribute, the program will crash.

-Therefore, the first thing to do is to solve **Problem 1**, and use the greatly improved `Employee` class to handle user input.
+Therefore, the first thing to do is to solve **Problem 1**, and use the greatly improved `Employee` class to make the code base more modular.